stellar/soroban-quest/quests/6-asset-interop/README.md

 ```

 It should be noted that wrapping an asset will work exactly one time per asset
 (per network).
-The `native` asset contract is already deployed to the Futurenet,
+The `native` asset contract is already deployed to the Testnet,
-and trying to wrap that again (on the Futurenet) will return an error rather
+and trying to wrap that again (on the Testnet) will return an error rather than
-than a `contract_address`.
-(Caveat: since contract instances are subject to
+a `contract_address`.
+(Caveat: since contract instances are subject to state
-state expiration, you _may_ need to re-wrap the native token if Soroban gives
+expiration, you _may_ need to re-wrap the native token if Soroban gives you a
-you a `contract not found` error.
-We've bumped the instance to its maximum
+`contract not found` error.
+We've bumped the instance to its maximum lifetime,
-lifetime, however.
+however.
 So, this "shouldn't" be a problem for anyone.)

 > It should _also_ be noted you don't need to deploy or wrap any tokens or
 > assets for this quest.
 We just put this here for fun!